 Some might argue that women’s hair naturally grows longer than men’s, but this is not true.
 When I was a teen girl and wanted long hair, it never reached past the middle of my back.
 I knew many other girls the same, whereas many men who grow their hair long can see it reach their waistband and beyond.

 Jehovah’s Witnesses attempted to address this in their Insight Book mentioned above, stating that hair length for men and women may vary according to race, but this presents a problem.
 Your race is not the only thing that determines your hair length, and hair features can vary even within certain races.
-Many Mediterranean persons have thick, dark hair, but these men can also experience male pattern baldness, and these women can experience thin hair and hair that doesn’t grow very long.
-Asian men also typically have thicker hair than most, but they too can go bald, and not all Asian women can grow long hair.
+Many Mediterranean persons have thick, dark hair, but these men can also experience male pattern baldness, and these women can experience thin hair and hair that doesn’t grow very long, as an example.
 Stereotyping everyone of a certain race when it comes to hair features is shortsighted and inaccurate.

-JWs always stress that the bible is scientific and meant for everyone around the world, so if Paul says that “nature” gives women longer hair, and JWs themselves want to say that her longer hair is a “natural” sign of her submission, then they need to take into consideration all races and all persons, not just a few.
+Jehovah’s Witnesses always stress that the bible is scientific and meant for everyone around the world, so if Paul says that “nature” gives women longer hair, and Jehovah’s Witnesses themselves want to say that her longer hair is a “natural” sign of her submission, then they need to take into consideration all races and all persons, not just a few.
 Otherwise, these scriptures would not apply to women in those races where men’s hair can grow longer!

 Femininity and Long Hair

 Others might also object that long hair is more feminine and that men look unattractive with long hair.
 First, “attractive” is very subjective.
-The actors Brad Pitt, Christian Bale, Daniel Day-Lewis, Johnny Depp, and Colin Farrell have all grown their hair long at one time or another, either on their own or for a movie role, and these are some of the most attractive, masculine men on the planet.
-This is just my personal opinion, but the most beautiful men in the world are Native Americans with long, black hair; I can hardly watch the movies, “Dances With Wolves,” or “Last of the Mohicans” without being distracted.
+Brad Pitt, Christian Bale, Daniel Day-Lewis, Johnny Depp, Jason Momoa, Chris Hemsworth, Colin Farrell, and other such heartthrobs have all grown their hair long at one time or another, and these are some of the most attractive, masculine men on the planet.
+This is just my personal opinion, but the most beautiful men in the world are Native Americans with long, black hair; I can hardly watch the movies “Dances With Wolves,” or “Last of the Mohicans” without being distracted.

 Second, if long hair is so feminine then why does a man’s hair grow longer by nature?
 Why would Jehovah give men a feminine feature, especially if he was going to later say that this feature shows that women are “naturally” submissive to men?
 This is what I mean by an explanation for a rule calling into question the entire rule itself; it makes no sense to say that the reason you can have authority over women is because Jehovah gave women long hair, when men have long hair as well.